 Music for Ensembles of the 3rd Millennium™

-Into 2017, Stephen's 4th Symphony was nominated for the Pulitzer and Nemmers Prize in Music.
+Stephen's Symphony IIII: Lightfall, was nominated for the Pulitzer and Nemmers Prize in Music.
 Winner of three 2009 Telly & Ava Awards for his 2005 Visualized Concert, Kakehashi: THAT WE MIGHT LIVE, Stephen's concert-version was also nominated for the Pulitzer Prize in Music.
-His 15 feature film scores include the Oscar-nominated 12:01PM and most recently, The UNWILLING.
-An ASCAP Concert Awards recipient each year since 1992, Stephen's more than 1145 works include 4 symphonies, several concerti and over 33-hours of Music for Ensembles of the 3rd Millennium™.
-With 28 CDs and 6 books on iTunes, and simply by word-of-mouth, Stephen's pioneering, self-publishing entity known as STORMWORKS has gone from 0 to many thousands of worldwide renderings since 1992.
+Stephen's 15 feature film scores include the Oscar-nominated 12:01 PM and the horror thriller, The Unwilling, both directed by Jonathan Heap.
+An ASCAP Concert Awards recipient each year since 1992, Stephen's more than 1190 works include 4 symphonies, several concerti and over 38-hours of Music for Ensembles of the 3rd Millennium™.
+With 28 CDs and 7 books on iTunes, most recently, Ahab, a Love Story, and simply by word-of-mouth, Stephen's pioneering, self-publishing entity known as STORMWORKS has gone from 0 to many thousands of worldwide renderings since 1992.

 Introduction to STORMWORKS